harrylongworth/my1st-etextbook-boilerplate/book.md

 and then commands above without the toc components

+# CSS Formatting

+Using an external CSS file you can configure the format of the Markdown file for export.

+Key configurations I make in that file include:

+- Paragraph spacing.
+- Paragraph First line indent.
+- Heading formats.
+- Table format?
+- Pop out boxes?
+- Code formatting?

 # TESTING

-How do we test this works?
+How do we test this template works?

 - convert to a MS Word docx so you can feed into Kindle Create to get an idea of where the formatting issues are that require the use of ePub.
 - test in Kindle preview.
 You'll have to bug hunt your format if you start this testing with a complex format.
 Best to start testing here early!
 For example images and CSS issues.